yeboah-golden/Innocent-Yeboah-Portfolio-/README.md

 - **Identified the Root Cause:** The domain's DNS was still pointing to the old hosting.
 The migration on the new server was successful all along; the issue was a fundamental infrastructure misdirection.
 - Persisted through multiple diagnostic cycles and engaged professional support with precise technical context to reach the solution.

+## 🎯 Latest Breakthrough: DNS Infrastructure Mastery

+**The Discovery:** After intensive troubleshooting of a persistent WordPress migration issue, we uncovered the root cause: **DNS was silently pointing to the wrong server.** The migration had been successful all along, but we were testing on the old infrastructure.

+**The Resolution:**
+- Executed nameserver update to Stellar hosting:
+  - `dns1.namecheaphosting.com`
+  - `dns2.namecheaphosting.com`
+- Verified new server accessibility via direct IP
+- Confirmed security with "403 Forbidden" response
+- **Awaiting global DNS propagation** (1-2 hours)

+**The Lesson:**
+- **Infrastructure awareness:** Problems can exist outside the application layer
+- **Systematic diagnosis:** Essential to check domain → server → application connections
+- **Patience in process:** Some solutions require waiting for global systems to sync

+> *"The final barrier wasn't technical—it was geographical.
+The solution existed, waiting for the world to catch up."*

+**Status:** Migration complete.
+Live site imminent post-propagation.

 **Skills Demonstrated:**
 - Advanced Problem-Solving & Diagnostic Rigor
 - Technical Communication & Collaboration